 + Can be completed in as few as six months

 + Faculty members are highly qualified professors and educational leaders

 + Includes individualized learning based on your choice of topics

 + Admission every summer term

-+ Summer classes start in early June and end by August
++ Summer classes start in early June and end by early August

 Questions?
 Contact admissions at email@example.com